Yo-kai Watch: In North America

 Dentsu Entertainment USA announced in April 2014 that they were seeking broadcast and merchandising partners in North America for the anime.
 The anime began broadcast as a 26-episode season on Disney XD on October 5, 2015, with the official Yo-kai Watch YouTube channel posting episodes a month later.
 Since the show had performed well, a second season (no relation to the Japanese second season) with an additional 50 episodes was broadcast on August 1, 2016.
 The third season premiered on July 2, 2018, on Disney XD in the United States, and ended on December 29, 2018.
-In 2019, Disney XD removed the Yo-kai Watch anime from its lineup due to declining ratings; but eventually returned to the network in a weekend-only timeslot in January 2020, re-taking the place of a previous replacement, Inazuma Eleven: Ares, before being removed from the network's lineup permanently in September of that year once again due to poor ratings.
+In March 2019, Disney XD removed the Yo-kai Watch anime from its lineup due to declining ratings; but eventually returned to the network in a weekend-only timeslot in January 2020, re-taking the place of a previous replacement, Inazuma Eleven: Ares, before airing for the last time on August 16 of that year, once again due to poor ratings.
 The first season's first volume was released on DVD by NCircle Entertainment on February 26, 2019, and one version of that set comes with a free comic book.
 The first season's second volume was released on September 3, 2019.

 The first movie was also brought over, as a special screening one day screening, on October 15, 2016.
 This was only in the US, via Fathom Events.
 Those who attended got a Hovernyan medal.

 Outside of the US, the first season and the movie used to be available to stream on Netflix, but as of now, it is no longer available to stream.

 The English version of the anime dub used a cast from Sprite Animation Studios for the first two seasons, but they were replaced in the third season with actors from SDI Media due to budget costs and low ratings on Disney XD.

 MarVista Entertainment has licensed the series in Latin America, and it also localized the second movie despite never airing in the U.S., so the movie was dubbed based on the Japanese version (which also kept the promotional ending of the third Yo-kai watch movie despite never being dubbed afterwards).